K1DBO/slice-master-6000/README.md

 https://github.com/K1DBO/slice-master-6000/releases

 and open the zip file.
-The executable is all you'll need and doesnt require a formal installation.
+The executable is all you'll need and doesn't require a formal installation.
 You can run it from anywhere.
-Windows is likely to ask you to allow a firewall exception so Slice Master can estabilish network connection with CWSkimmer and with your radio.
+Windows is likely to ask you to allow a firewall exception so Slice Master can estabilish a network connection with CW Skimmer and with your radio.

-It is important to have already installed and configured CWSkimmer.
-When Slice Master needs to create a new CWSkimmer instance it will start with the default configuration.
+It is important to have already installed and configured CW Skimmer.
+When Slice Master needs to create a new CW Skimmer instance it will start with the default configuration.
 If something goes wrong with the configuration process, you can remove the newly created config files.
 They should be found in